This Search Facility enables you to :

 All planning applications for the development or change of use of land within the National Park are determined by the Exmoor National Park Authority at our offices in Dulverton.
 Planning laws are there to ensure that the development needs of the National Park communities are met in ways which do not harm the special landscape qualities of Exmoor or the public enjoyment or understanding of those qualities.

-The most sensitive or contentious applications are determined by Members of the Authority's Planning Committee which meets each month and receives recommendations from planning officers to assist them in their deliberations.
+The most sensitive or contentious applications are determined by Members during monthly meetings of the Authority, having received recommendations from planning officers to assist them in their deliberations.
 Most applications which are of a minor nature are however, delegated to the National Park Officer for determination (approx 75% of applications).

 When a planning application is received, the Authority seeks the views of local residents, the Parish/Town and District Councils and others as appropriate, e.g. the Highway Authorities, Environment Agency, water companies and specialists employed by the National Park Authority such as ecologist, historic buildings officer and landscape officer.